samuel-x/unimelb-notes/COMP30019/lec3.md

 - ![](lec3/lec32.png)

 ##### Pixel Shader Stage
-- Produce colour valuesd for each interpolated pixel fragment
+- Produce colour values for each interpolated pixel fragment
 - Per-pixel lighting can be performed
 - Produce depth values for depth buffering
+	- When two pixels are in the same projection position - you render the one with the less depth (i.e. the closer one)
 - Instagram filters come in here

 ##### Output Merger Stage